rdp/7zip-clone/DOC/readme.txt

   - ml.exe for x86
   - ml64.exe for AMD64
 You can use ml.exe from Windows SDK for Windows Vista or some other version.

+One way is to install VC Express 2008, then run the "visual studio command prompt", navigate to folder CPP\7zip and execute
+$ NMAKE

 Compiling under Unix/Linux